 3. Businesses that Offer Free WiFi

 Malls, cafés, hotels...
 More often than not, especially those that operate in a big city offer free WiFi.

 Most of the time, you'll need to spend a bit of money to be able to get the WiFi code - especially in the case of restaurants and cafés.
 But WiFi in malls and hotel lobbies are usually free of charge.

 One of the most significant downsides of this free internet is the speed.
-You shouldn't have your expectation up and don't wish to binge watch Netflix with this kind of WiFi.
+You shouldn't have your expectations up and don't wish to binge-watch Netflix with this kind of WiFi.
 Scrolling through Instagram might be okay, though.